sweetkane/artscii/README.md

 ```
 artscii "a scene in the swiss alps" --braille --color
 ```
-These options are actually passed directly to the `ascii-image-converter` program, a third party dependency of `artscii`.

 A full list of options can be found [here](https://github.com/TheZoraiz/ascii-image-converter?tab=readme-ov-file#flags)

 ### Caching